 Some limitations of the impact factor:

-To date, the Journal Citation Reports (JCR), developed by Thomson Reuters, is the only resource for finding the impact factor of over 8,000 scientific journals.
+To date, the Journal Citation Reports (JCR), developed by Clarivate Analytics (previously Thomson Reuters), is the only resource for finding the impact factor of over 8,000 scientific journals.
 The scientific journals listed in JCR are those indexed by Web of Science.

 It is important to know there is a North American bias in the selection of journals by Web of Science, which covers mostly English-language journals.
 A journal that is not indexed in this database and, therefore, does not have an impact factor, is not necessarily a poor journal.